Tampa Bay Buccaneers vs. New York Jets NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Jets stats and trends

-- New York has five wins against the spread in 15 games this season.

-- New York's games this year have hit the over nine times in 15 opportunities (60%).
+- New York's games this season have eclipsed the over/under in 60% of its opportunities (nine times in 15 games with a set point total).

-- New York is 3-4 against the spread and 3-4 overall when the team picks up over 329.6 yards.
+- When New York churns out more than 329.6 yards, the team is 3-4 against the spread and 3-4 overall.

-- The Jets have 26 turnovers this season, equal to the number of takeaways for the Buccaneers.
+- The Jets have 26 giveaways this season, while the Buccaneers have 26 takeaways.

 Home and road insights

-- At home this season, New York is 3-5 against the spread and 3-5 overall.
+- At home this year, New York is 3-5 overall and 3-5 against the spread.

-- New York has hit the over in five of eight home games this year.
+- New York has gone over the total in five of eight home games this year.

-- Tampa Bay is 3-5 against the spread, and 5-3 overall, away from home.
+- Tampa Bay is 3-5 against the spread, and 5-3 overall, on the road.

-- In eight away games this season, Tampa Bay has gone over the total three times.
+- This season, in eight road games, Tampa Bay has hit the over three times.

 Powered by Data Skrive.